 (h) "lamb carcass" means the carcass of an animal of the sheep species of either sex up to approximately 12 months of age having four well defined, relatively soft ridges at the break joint of the forelegs;

-(i) "Minister" means the Minister of Agriculture for the Province of Nova Scotia;
+(i) "Minister" means the Minister of Agriculture and Marketing for the Province of Nova Scotia;

 (j) "mutton carcass" means the carcass from an animal of the sheep species of either sex being approximately 12 months of age, or more, having two smooth, hard white ridges where the feet are severed at the ankle (spool) joint, and bones somewhat whiter and harder than those in a lamb carcass;

 (k) "operator" means a person operating an establishment.